NikKowPHP/social-brain/chapters/chapter-10.md

 The board was convinced.
 They funded the project that afternoon.
 But as Maria was packing up her laptop, David, a senior leader from another division, approached her.

 "Congratulations, Maria.
 Great story," David said, his smile not quite reaching his eyes.
-"In fact, leadership was so inspired they've decided to accelerate synergy...
+"Stories are powerful.
+They can get big projects funded... and they can blind people to foundational risks until it's too late.
+I've seen it happen."
+He paused, letting the words hang in the air before adding, "In fact, leadership was so inspired they've decided to accelerate synergy...
 They've just made the Phoenix Project's success a dependency for my new 'Odyssey' data initiative."
-He leaned in slightly, his voice dropping.
-"I just want to make sure your project is built on a foundation that won't collapse.
-I've seen what happens when these things go wrong.
-It gets ugly."
 He handed her a card.
 "My team will send the API docs."

 Maria's stomach dropped.
 Odyssey was David's failing pet project, a notoriously unstable system.
 An integration would be a technical nightmare, a certain path to delays and missed deadlines.
 It wasn't just a trap; it was a warning.
 Her goal was no longer just to build a great product.
 It was to politically and technically navigate a forced dependency designed to make her fail.
 The real performance was just beginning.